formulae-org/formulae-js/formulae/ai_primer.md

 ## Multimodality

-Both the prompt and the AI response can include binary media (images, audio, etc.), enabling multimodality.
+Both the prompt and the AI response can include images and audio.
+Images have two representations: one requiring binary media, handled through the mechanism below — and one represented directly as literal, readable Fōrmulæ expression content, usable by any model regardless of multimodal capability.
+Audio currently has one representation, using the same binary-media mechanism as raster images.

 ### Media references

-Binary media (images, audio, etc.) is never embedded inline in the XML.
+Binary media (images, audio) is never embedded inline in the XML.
 Instead, each media expression carries a `MediaRef` attribute that identifies it by name, and the actual content is passed to you natively through the API.

 **Input media** — when a prompt contains an image, you will see it as: